neringabickmore/moneypot/README.md

 - Information in a different language (i.e. Lithuanian as I have nieces and nephew living in Lithuania).
 - Increase levels of difficulty and include higher value currency (Pound coins and notes).
 - Coins switch display places throughout the tasks and levels of the game to make it more challenging.
-- User form submissions are delivered to the site owners inbox with its contents.
+- User form submissions are delivered to the site owner's inbox with its contents.

 ### Considered Features ###

-I find it's important to explain a few features I have considered and why I have decided against implementing them in this project.
+I find it's important to explain a few features I have considered and *why* I have decided *against* implementing them in this project.

-- Background music
+- **Background music**

 This game is educational and the target audience is very young.
 They are easily distracted and I find that continuous background audio would challenge their ability to focus.

-- Questionnaire in the contact form is not mandatory
+- **Questionnaire in the contact form is not mandatory**

   The questionaire part of the contact form is optional for a reason.
 The form plays a dual role: